 “Mrs. Sullivan wanted her daughter Kate to take piano lessons and grow up to be a good wife and mother and teach Latin on the side.
 Kate did all those things but she had some trouble with a short attention span so she also learned French, Spanish and German and took up writing prose and poetry, then started to paint. …”

 Kate Sullivan likes to play around with words, music, and pictures.
 She is a storyteller who uses a multimedia approach to touch audiences.
 A linguist by training (B.A. in French and Latin), she is also an award-winning composer and performer.
 Her one-woman theater piece about Lotte Lenya and Kurt Weill won the Independent Reviewers of New England prize and her Fugitum Est was premiered by The Kremlin Chamber Orchestra at Carnegie Hall.
 She has also given many solo performances, from Sculler’s Jazz Club in Boston to Madame Tussaud’s Wax Museum in New York, always singing and playing anything from the piano to the musical saw.
 Kate has been painting for many years, everything from portraits and landscapes to cartoons.
 Her writings include a travel memoir, a screenplay, short stories, and poetry.

-Check out the link below to see where you can purchase a copy of "On Linden Square" and to read Kate's other beautifully written stories!
+Check out the link below to see where you can purchase a copy of "On Linden Square" and “What Do You Hear?” and to read Kate's other beautifully written stories!